westerndevs/western-devs-website/_posts/2015-09-25-dont-let-crud-corruption-and-communism-kill-your-smart-watch.markdown

 originalurl: http://www.opgenorth.net/blog/2015/09/25/dont-let-crud-corruption-and-communism-kill-your-smartwatch/
 ---

-I've had a [Samsung Gear Live](http://www.samsung.com/global/microsite/gear/gearlive_design.html).
+I have a [Samsung Gear Live](http://www.samsung.com/global/microsite/gear/gearlive_design.html).
 One day, all of sudden, it wouldn't turn on after I had it charging in it's little charging dock.
-I thought the problem was with the watch, and Google the systems let me to one of two conculsions:
+I thought the problem was with the watch, and Google the symptoms led me to one of two conclusions:

 1. The watch was defective, and I should send it back under warranty.
 2. I could fix the problem by taking the watch apart, disconnecting the battery for a minute, and then reconnecting the battery.
 Or something like that.